DUI LAWS IN CALIFORNIA

 three hours after the driving.

-Commercial drivers face harsh penalties for DUI particularly if the arrest occurs in
+Commercial drivers and truck drivers face harsh penalties for DUI particularly if the

-Beach or San Pedro DUI Lawyer immediately for advice and representation.
+San Pedro DUI Lawyer immediately for advice and

 Long Beach Law Office